clairegreenwood83/Bootstrap-Portfolio/README.md

 # Portfolio sections

 The portfolio displays a navigation bar which links to sections about me, my work and contact information.
 The navigation bar contains a navigation menu developed using a Bootstrap navbar.
 Following this is a hero section which contains a jumbotron displaying my name, avatar and welcome message.
 Below this is a section entitled work where there are titled images of applications I have made, which when clicked on link the user to the deployed application.
 This section was developed utilising Bootstrap cards.
 Following this is a section detailing the skills I aim to acquire from the Bootcamp course I am currently undertaking.
-A contact section was designed using code for a contact form from Formspree (https://formspree.io/), this allows users to fill in their details and submit a form which will then be sent to my email box.
+A contact section was designed using code for a contact form from Formspree (https://formspree.io/), this allows users to fill in their details and submit a form which will then be sent to my email inbox.
 A footer section displays icons from fontawesome (https://fontawesome.com/), which link to a new email page (mailto link), my GitHub homepage and my Linkedin homepage (still to be set up) respectively.
 All hyperlinks have been designed to have a hover effect and buttons have a box shadow effect on hover.
 The webpage has been designed to have a responsive layout and is adaptable, being able to be viewed on a range of different screen sizes.
-Due to the use of Bootstrap the use of media queries has been eliminated.
+Due to the use of Bootstrap the use of media queries has been significantly reduced.
 Following its completion the webpage was then deployed to GitHub Pages.

 # Links